nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0153467Y -->
 ## Introduction

 Nowadays, everyone has so many tasks to do.
-Have you ever missed your deadlines or forget your schedule?
-MESS is here to help you!
+Have you ever missed your deadlines or forgotten your schedule?
+If so, MESS is here to help you!
 MESS is a to-do list application which reminds you of your tasks or events by showing your list of tasks on the application.
-No need to afraid of forgetting your tasks anymore!
-You can easily use MESS by typing only one line of command.
-MESS can be used offline and even in your office computer.
-It helps you to manage and organise your tasks and so as your time.
+No need to be afraid of forgetting your tasks anymore!
+You can easily use MESS through your keyboard by typing only simple and short commands.
+MESS can be used offline and even on your office computer.
+It helps you manage and organise both your tasks and your time.

 Want to use MESS immediately?
 Let's get started!
 <!-- @@author -->